Disney Channel Star Cameron Boyce Dies at Age 20

 Cameron Boyce, an actor who starred in the Disney Channel series Jessie and the Descendants TV movie franchise, has died at 20 years old.

-A spokesperson for Boyce’s family told ABC News that the actor had died in his sleep Saturday night.
+A spokesperson for Boyce’s family told ABC News on Saturday that the actor had died in his sleep.
 The news was confirmed by Disney CEO Bob Iger in a tweet on Sunday morning.

 The actor and dancer was born on May 28, 1999 in Los Angeles, Calif.
 His early death was caused by an “ongoing medical condition,” ABC News reported.